Barryzhouyu/Uncertainty-aware-3DGS-based-Pose-Estimation/README.md

 We propose a novel active perception pipeline that quantifies both epistemic and aleatoric uncertainty in 3D Gaussian Splatting (3DGS)-based pose estimation and leverages them for uncertainty-aware path planning in robot navigation.
 Unlike prior 3DGS methods that focus on rendering or localization alone, our approach enables robots to identify informative viewpoints for re-observation—without requiring real-time localization.

 #### Pose-wise Uncertainty Quantification

+An underwater robot estimates its pose by comparing a captured image to rendered images generated from the variantional 3DGS model.
+By sampling from learned variational distributions over Gaussian parameters (e.g., position, opacity, scale), we generate diverse renderings and obtain a distribution over the estimated pose to quantify uncertainty.

 <div align="center">
   <img width="600" alt="3dgs_flow_chart" src="https://github.com/user-attachments/assets/54507a79-4934-48d8-a02b-e1bf842bfec9" />